 When insurance policies are stacked, their coverage limits are added together.
 There are two ways to stack coverages:

 Stacking across multiple policies

 When your name is on multiple insurance policies, you may be able to stack the uninsured motorist coverage limits.
 This could come into play if you have your own insurance policy and your name is also on another policy, say that of a spouse or family member.
 This is sometimes called vertical stacking.

 For example, your insurance for your own vehicle includes a $35,000 uninsured motorist bodily injury coverage limit.
-Your name is also on the insurance for your parents' car, and that policy has $25,000 in uninsured motorist injury coverage.
-For slightly higher premiums, you can stack these insurance policies for $60,000 in coverage should you get in an accident with an uninsured driver.
+Your name is also on the insurance for your parents' car, and that policy has $25,000 in uninsured motorist bodily injury coverage.
+For slightly higher premiums, you can stack these insurance policies for $60,000 in coverage, should you get in an accident with an uninsured driver.

 Stacking within one auto insurance policy